Indo-US 2+2 meeting to be preceded by bilateral with Rajnath, Jaishankar

 While Rajnath's meeting has been fixed for 3.15 pm, Jaishankar will meet with Pompeo at 7 pm.
 The two dignitaries would then be hosted for a dinner by Rajnath Singh.
 On Tuesday both the US leaders would visit the war memorial and lay wreaths in honour of the soldiers.

-Following this they would hold the 2+2 meeting at the Hyderabad House
+Following this, they would hold the 2+2 meeting at the Hyderabad House

 Pompeo left for India to take part in the 2+2 meeting earlier today.